 We only reimburse for laboratory services that you are certified to perform through the Federal Clinical Laboratory Improvement Amendments (CLIA).
 You must not bill our members for any laboratory services for which you lack the applicable CLIA certification.

 Limit your laboratory tests done in your office to only those urgently needed.
+As defined by CLIA, waived tests are simple tests with a low risk for an incorrect result.
+Sites that perform only waived testing must have a CLIA certificate and follow the manufacturer’s instructions; other CLIA requirements do not apply to these sites.
 There is a list of approved in-office tests.
-You must make sure the test is on the approved list.
+You must make sure the test is on the CLIA Waived Test List.

 All other laboratory tests require a referral to a participating or capitated laboratory.
 You can find a list of approved codes on CMS.gov > Regulations & Guidance > Legislation > Clinical Laboratory Improvement Amendments.
-Participating laboratories are listed on our ‘Labs of Choice’ PDF on UHCprovider.com/policies > Lab Benefit Management Program.
+Participating laboratories are listed on UHCprovider.com.

 Claim payment is subject to our payment policies and medical policies, which are available online on UHCprovider.com/policies or upon request to your Network Management contact.